btjanaka/cpsm/README.md

 Then, when you decide to save a file, it moves from the solving directory to its main directory.

-**Important! save modes is not implemented right now; I am working on it.
-In the meantime, you can just move files manually to substitute for save.**

 ## Installation

 CPSM requires Python 3.6 or later (compatibility with earlier versions may be